imadelakhaldev/Coglex-Mongo/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-### Development Guidelines

-- Follow PEP 8 style guide for Python code
-- Write comprehensive docstrings
-- Add unit tests for new features
-- Update documentation as needed

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👥 Authors

 - **IMAD EL AKHAL** - *Initial work* - [Website](https://ielakhal.com/)

-## 🙏 Acknowledgments

-- Flask framework and its community
-- MongoDB team for excellent documentation
-- Stripe for robust payment integration
-- All contributors who have helped shape this project